cosmology-tech/chain-registry/packages/client/README.md

 - `fetchUrls()`: Asynchronously fetches the data for all the configured URLs and stores the results internally within the client instance.
 - `getChain(chainName)`: Returns the `Chain` object for the specified chain name.
-- `getChainInfo(chainName)`: Retrieves detailed information about the specified chain, including its configuration, assets, and IBC connections.
+- `getChainInfo(chainName)`: Retrieves [`ChainInfo`](#chain-info), an object with detailed information about the specified chain, including its configuration, assets, and IBC connections.
 - `getAssetList(chainName)`: Obtains a list of assets available on the specified chain.
 - `getChainAssetList(chainName)`: Returns the `AssetList` for the specified chain.
 - `getGeneratedAssetLists(chainName)`: Generates and returns `AssetList[]` for the specified chain, including IBC-connected assets.